-RDOC9300 Introduction to Doctoral Research and Writing (3 hours)
+EDOC9301 Introduction to Educational Research and Writing (3 hours)

 In this course students will be introduced to the literature and techniques of doctoral research.
-Special attention will be given to the development of research proposals and the presentation of research, including individual guidance in the form and style of research writing.
-The course must be taken during the student's first year in the program.
+Special attention will be given to the development of a Plan of Study, the Dissertation in Professional Practice (DiPP), and instruction in the proper form and style of research writing.
+This program element must be taken in the first year and is a prerequisite for EDOC9302 Educational Research Models and Methods.